feltech/cucumber-cpp-runner/README.md

       -o [ --options ] arg                  additional cucumber options (surround in quotes for multiple)
     ```
-* `CucumberCppRunner::cucumber-cpp-runner-nomain` - linking this target eschews the `main`, allowing
+* `cucumber-cpp-runner::cucumber-cpp-runner-nomain` - linking this target eschews the `main`, allowing
   you to call `cucumber_cpp_runner::execute_cucumber_tests(...)` (found in
   `cucumber-cpp-runner/cucumber_cpp_runner.hpp`) from your own application, passing a configuration
   object: